pevans-gfz/seiscomp/doc/base/tutorials/waveformplayback.rst

 In non-real-time playbacks, also referred to as offline playbacks, data are processed by each module as fast as possible.
 The results can be communicated by

-* Messages: message-based offline playback
+* Messages: message-based playback
 * XML files in :term:`SCML` format: XML playback.
 They require the processing modules to provide the *--ep* option.

 .. warning::

-   In non-real-time playbacks scheduling and the creation history is not representative of real-time situations.
+   In non-real-time playbacks scheduling and the creation history are not representative of real-time situations.

 Reviewing results